 The Greek mythical god Atlas, the strongest of the Titans, carried the world’s weight on his shoulders.
 So it would help if you had muscular shoulders, well-developed lats, and a trim waistline for a V-taper look.
 Unfortunately, many bodybuilding shoulder workouts are monotonous and target the medial deltoids.
 If you want powerful shoulders, you’ll need to work on all three heads of the deltoid muscles.

 Understand that rowing exercises don’t simply target the “back” but also the rear delts.
 Rowing twice or even three times as hard as you press is essential for maintaining healthy shoulders.

 We debated including the half-kneeling archer row as a part of shoulder workouts for bodybuilding.
-To perform this exercise, crouch down with just your left knee on the ground, and do this action.
+To perform this exercise, crouch down with your left knee on the ground, and do this.
 Use both hands to hold a mild resistance band to work your glutes and abs.

 This exercise can also help to improve posture.
 Weak rear deltoids are often associated with bad posture, called kyphosis.
 When your shoulders hunch forward, it’s impossible to maintain good form in everyday life and weightlifting exercises.
 Also, this can cause chronic back pain and other problems.
 Strengthening the rear deltoids can help correct bad posture and reduce the risk of back pain.

 4. Bent-over Reverse Fly